Industry task forces

 SMI_Transition_Framework.png

-The SMI Energy Transition Task Force has published a transition framework in support of global progress towards net zero greenhouse gas emissions by recognising the activities and impact of companies reducing and removing emissions, as well as those accelerating the development of low carbon solutions at scale.
+The Sustainable Markets Initiative's Energy Transition Task Force has published a transition framework in support of global progress towards net zero greenhouse gas emissions by recognising the activities and impact of companies reducing and removing emissions, as well as those accelerating the development of low carbon solutions at scale.

 To achieve this at pace and scale, the world’s attention needs to go to where the emissions are.
 This means recognising the need to engage and transition producers and consumers of energy – including those who are not ‘green’ today – to deploy their resources, capabilities, and capital to help accelerate global progress towards this goal.